ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 # How to: Swap tokens

-A token swap involves the exchange of two different ERC-20 tokens, for example swapping ETH for DAI.
+A token swap involved the exchange of two different assets that exist on the Ethereum network, for example swapping ETH for DAI (an ERC-20 token).
 You can swap most of the tokens using decentralized exchanges.
 You will need to have a crypto wallet to swap tokens.
-If you do not have one already, you can follow this tutorial: How to “register” Ethereum account.
+If you do not have one already, you can follow this tutorial: How to "register" an Ethereum account.

 ## 1. Connect your wallet to the decentralized exchange (DEX) of your choice.
 Some popular exchanges are: